Ones & Twos

-Ones & Twos is a studio album by American jazz pianist Gerald Clayton, released on April 11, 2025.
+Ones & Twos is a studio album by American jazz pianist Gerald Clayton, released on April 11, 2025, his third album on the Blue Note label.

 Reception

 Matt Collar, writing for AllMusic, said, "Clayton's sonically textural compositions... find him drawing upon a cohesive blend of modal post-bop, modern classical, soul, and Afro-Latin sounds. [...]
 While the DJ-spinning concept works nicely, the album also flows just as well from start to finish."

 Selwyn Harris of Jazzwise wrote, "Clayton's beguiling themes are full of elegant twists and turns while the combo of performances, arrangements and production draw in the listener at a deeper level."